Managing Change Requests – This Is How I Do It With Can Do

 Cost and budget impact

-This is especially valuable for organization-wide forecasts and KPI evaluations.
+This is particularly helpful for organization-wide forecasting and KPI analysis.

-Change requests are part of the game – but they need to be managed properly.
+Change requests are part of the job – but they need to be managed properly.

-Can Do provides exactly the tools I need for that.
-No patchwork of Excel sheets, emails, and gut feeling – but a consistent solution for structured CR management:
+Can Do provides exactly the tools I need to do that.
+No patchwork of Excel sheets, emails, and gut feeling – but a seamless solution for structured CR management:

 ✔ Dedicated budget items